How Long Does Xanax Last?

 Xanax Effects On The Body And Brain

-Xanax is used to treat anxiety and panic disorders.
+Xanax is apart of the Benzodiazepine family and is used to treat anxiety and panic disorders.
 It’s a central nervous system depressant.
 It binds to stereospecific receptors in the brain.
 In addition to hypnosis, Xanax can also cause dizziness, difficulty concentrating, drowsiness, headache, irritability, joint pain, and nausea.

 Xanax Duration Of Action